 But now lives in the BIG city in London.

-She loves chocolate, kung fu and of course
+She loves kombucha, kung fu and of course

 Her beautiful talented mother (Lilian Joyce).